Moduli spaces of Delzant polytopes and symplectic toric manifolds

 One interesting question is how big can the area of a Delzant polygon be in terms of its number $k$ of vertices (equivalently, edges) and its perimeter $\ell$.
 Here, the perimeter is the sum of lengths of edges, with length as in Definition~\ref{defi:length}.
-The following result answers this question asymptotically.
-Parts 1 and 2 are, respectively, Theorem 28 and Example 30 in \cite{9authors}. \footnote{The satements in \cite{9authors} assume the Delzant polytopes in question to have only integer vertices, but the proofs go through without this assumption.} Then: \begin{itemize} \item[(1)] Every Delzant polygon with $k$ vertices and perimeter $\ell$ has area bounded above by $\phi^{2k} \ell^2$, where $\phi=\frac{1+\sqrt5}2$ is the golden ratio~\cite[Theorem 28]{9authors}.
+The following results answer this question asymptotically. \footnote{The statements in \cite{9authors} assume the Delzant polytopes in question to have only integer vertices, but the proofs go through without this assumption.} Then: \begin{itemize} \item[(1)] Every Delzant polygon with $k$ vertices and perimeter $\ell$ has area bounded above by $\phi^{2k} \ell^2$, where $\phi=\frac{1+\sqrt5}2$ is the golden ratio~\cite[Theorem 28]{9authors}.